bencoveney/super-auto-pets-db/README.md

 # super-auto-pets-db

-Super auto pets database is an un-official guide and reference for the game Super Auto Pets.
+This database website is an un-official guide and reference for the pets, food and stats from the game Super Auto Pets.

 ## Usage